-- All guests must avoid wearing garments or carrying items that display objectionable material in a family environment, including obscene language or graphics.
+- Avoid garments or items that display objectionable material in a family environment

 3. Don’t dress as Dolly or Santa

-While we could no longer find this restriction on the Dollywood website, we advise against dressing as Dolly or Santa while at the park.
+While we can no longer find this restriction on the Dollywood website, we advise against dressing as Dolly Parton or Santa while at the park.

-As you might imagine, in either case, dressing as one of those two characters might be confusing for other guests and children and is generally discouraged.
+As you might imagine, dressing as one of those two characters at Dollywood might be confusing for other guests and children and is generally discouraged.

 Dollywood does not serve or sell alcohol.
 The beloved theme park is and always has been dry, and will remain dry throughout the Harvest Festival event.